On this page

 scrape_template is a single CrawlForge tool with ten pre-built site schemas.
 You pick the template, pass a URL, and get back structured JSON matching that site's natural shape.
 No CSS selectors.
 No HTML parsing.
 No schema definition.

 The trade-off: you only get the ten sites we maintain.
 If you need something else, use scrape_structured (CSS-first) or extract_with_llm (LLM-first).
 For the long tail of "I want product data from Amazon" requests, scrape_template is the shortest path.
+Need a multi-step workflow instead of a single site?
+See how to use the templates gallery.

 It costs 1 credit per scrape -- the same as a basic fetch_url -- because we have already done the schema work upstream.